Dave-team/Knowledge-base/Principles.md

 Directly after waking up
 - 5 mindful breaths
 - Repeat mantras as written in Notes
+- Go over the things I am grateful for
 - Important habit to break: no phone

 Health